 Maintaining and controlling equipment standards and purchasing processes is difficult for a busy IT department, and having those elements provided as a service results in efficiency gains that benefit the entire organisation.
 With deployment from purchase to end-user delivery often reduced from 3-4 weeks down to 2-4 days, the IT department becomes more responsive, and provides a better service, while skilled resources can deliver greater value on other projects.
 Whatever kind of organisation you’re in, that recovered time is inevitably the best return.

 If you want time to tackle the apps, services and automation that help your organisation get ahead, our Procurement Transformation Framework may give you that opportunity.
-To try our free procurement assessment, contact the Next Technologies team.
+To try our free procurement assessment, contact the Next Technologies team on 1300 738 237.